stravatar/terraform-aws-cloudfront-s3-cdn/README.md

 #### Your Critical Decision: S3 bucket or website?

+# NOTE S3 AS A STATIC WEBSITE HAS BEEN REMOVED IN THIS MODULE

 All of this background is to help you decide how to set `website_enabled` and `s3_website_password_enabled`.
 The default for `website_enabled` is `false` which is the easiest to configure and the most secure, and with this setting, `s3_website_password_enabled` is ignored.